eejahromi/EJImageLiker/README.md

 (Make sure the icon names match what's in the file.
 "Favorite" and "Favorite-black")

+-Add the `EJImageLiker`source files from Sources/ to your project

 Add the header file to your source code
 ```objective-c
 #import "EJImageLiker.h"